anandchouksey/MaxValue/README.md

 7. Input values in the respective format either all at once or one by one
 8. Appropriate loggers will track the application progress.
 9. To continue testing the application, kindly enter yes.
-In case of any other input application exits.
+In case of any other input, application exits.

 ```cmd
 In case of running from command line